 The stunning roof is covered with multicoloured glazed tiles similar to those found in Burgundy.

-The great portal of the Saint-Theobald Collegiate (Collégiale Saint-Thiébaut) is illuminated every night from 22 November to 31 December 2013.
+The great portal of the Saint-Theobald Collegiate (Collégiale Saint-Thiébaut) is illuminated every night during Advent.
 The three tympana contain up to 500 characters featuring 150 different biblical scenes.

-On the Sundays 7 and 14 December 2014, Santa climbs down the bell tower of the Collegiate and gives away sweets to the children.
+On two Sundays in December, Santa climbs down the bell tower of the Collegiate and gives away sweets to the children.
 Called “Le Père Noël escaladeur“, this is the only place in Alsace where Santa abseils from the top of a church accompanied by his elves.

 Find out more about Thann Collegiate.

 Thann is a historic town renowned for its Gothic church and the vines growing on the slopes of the Rangen mountain.
 The town used to be an Austrian stronghold until 1648, commanding access to the Duchy of Lorraine through the Col du Bussang.